Soviet Union during the Iran–Iraq War: Logistics

 The Iraqis made logistic oversupply a key operational principle.
-They operated on the Soviet system of "supply push", rather than the U.S. system of "demand pull".
+They operated on the Soviet system of "supply push", rather than the American system of "demand pull".
 Iraqi forces at the front were given massive ammunition stocks and war reserves.
-This was necessary given their Soviet-style extremely heavy artillery bombardments.
+That was necessary because of their Soviet-style extremely heavy artillery bombardments.

 "By the end of 1982, Iraq had been resupplied with new Soviet materiel, and the ground war entered a new phase.
 Iraq used newly acquired T-55 tanks and T-62 tanks, BM-21 Stalin Organ rocket launchers, and Mi-24 helicopter gunships to prepare a Soviet-type three-line defense, replete with obstacles, minefields, and fortified positions."

 The Iraqi Army had about 200,000 men under arms in September 1980, with another 250,000 in the reserves.
 It was equipped with almost 3,000 Soviet-built tanks, including about 100 T-72s, 2,500 armored fighting vehicles (AFVs), and about 1,000 tubes of artillery.
 The tank force was a mixture of T-34/55/62s and PT-76s of Soviet origin and some 100 French AMX-30's, of which more were on order.
 Mechanized forces included Soviet BTR 50/60/152s, and BMPs, French Panhards and British Ferrets.

 Naval warfare

 The Iraqi Navy was largely ineffective due to a poor state of training and inadequate Soviet weaponry.
 Most of the Osa class missile boats were at the lowest level of training and readiness for operations.
-The Iraqi Navy numbered about 40,000 men and consisted of submarine chasers, patrol boats, missile boats, torpedo boats and minesweepers of Soviet, Turkish and Yugoslavian origin.

-Missile technology

-While the Soviet Union assisted Iraq with long-range missiles like the SCUD, there is little evidence that they helped the Iraqi development of nuclear, chemical or biological weapons.